miner5758/My_Projects/README.md

 Then later as you can see in the project "pres" i went on to download, clean and plot my own data using what i had learned, using github not only do i want to show my progress overtime through the progression of my projects i also want to commemorate all these projects in a place where i and others can come and look at them in the future.
 After all of these have taken an immense amount of effort and time put into them, it would be a waste to discard them.
-I will try to to update this repository as much as i can and hopefully in the near future this will be the home to a legendary computer programmers code.
+I will try to to update this repository as much as i can and hopefully in the near future this will be the home to a legendary computer programmers code.(PS, when im using pd.read_csv or read_excel in my projects  I removed my home directory for privacy reasons so that's why it may look a werid and broken, same thing for the os module.
+And the "juniors notebook file is incomplete)